peaclab/PACT/README.md

-All the source code are located inside the /src folder include the SuperLU solver as well as the SPICE solvers.
+All the source codes are located inside the /src folder include the SuperLU solver as well as the SPICE solvers.
 Steady-state and transient SPICE-based solvers are named as SPICE_steady and SPICE_transient, respectively.

 # Requirements